zae21/gamezone/README.md

 # gamezone
-Game Review from The Net Ninja tutorial with @imshaunjp
+Game Review using react native from The Net Ninja tutorial with @imshaunjp